Posted By empire On June 26th, 2020 In Uncategorized

 Empire Championed a Law that will hold accountable polluters of public drinking throughout New York State.

-The law was unanimously passed by both houses of the New York state legislature.
+The law was unanimously passed by both houses of the New York state legislature and signed into law.
 This new law will allow local water districts to sue polluters and use those funds to clean up their water systems.

 “The people of New York have won a great victory towards holding polluters accountable.
 It was an honor to be a part of such an important landmark bill.
-The bill that passed the legislature and awaits the governor’s signature will aid local water providers in recouping the moneys necessary to clean up contaminated water supplies throughout the state,” stated Anthony Figliola, executive vice president of Empire.
+This law that was unanimously supported by all state legislators will aid local water providers in recouping the moneys necessary to clean up contaminated water supplies throughout the state,” stated Anthony Figliola, executive vice president of Empire.